Close Hatches: 2013: three-year-old season

 After a break of three months, Close Hatches returned in the Grade I Cotillion Stakes at Parx on September 21 and carried top weight of 124 pounds.
 Ridden for the first and only time by Mike Smith, she started the 8/5 favourite against eight opponents headed by the sprinter Sweet Lulu, the winner of the Test Stakes.
 Smith positioned Close Hatches just behind the front-running Sweet Lulu on the outside before taking the lead in the straight and went clear in the closing stages to win by two lengths.
 On November 1, Close Hatches was matched against older fillies and mares for the first time in the Breeders' Cup Distaff at Santa Anita Park, and started the 15/2 third choice in the betting market behind Royal Delta, Princess of Sylmar and Beholder.
-She moved up into second place in the straight but could make no impact on the leader Beholder and was beaten four and a quarter lengths by the winner.
+She moved up into second place in the straight but could make no impact on Beholder and was beaten four and a quarter lengths by the winner.

 2014: four-year-old season

 Close Hatches began her four-year-old season with two races at Oaklawn Park.
-On 15 March she started 3/5 favorite for the Grade II Azeri Stakes, and won by one and a quarter lengths from Magic Union, having taken the lead soon after the start.
-Four weeks she later started 7/10 favorite for the Grade I Apple Blossom Handicap, in which she was opposed by On Fire Baby, a five-year-old mare who had won the race in the previous year.
+On 15 March, she started 3/5 favorite for the Grade II Azeri Stakes, and won by one and a quarter lengths from Magic Union, having taken the lead soon after the start.
+Four weeks later, she started 7/10 favorite for the Grade I Apple Blossom Handicap, in which she was opposed by On Fire Baby, a five-year-old mare who had won the race the previous year.
 Close Hatches led from the start and won by one and a quarter lengths from On Fire Baby.
-After the race Rosario said "She's really classy.
+After the race Rosario said, "She's really classy.
 I was always confident.
 She's the kind of horse that's always honest.
 She tries hard every time.
 I was just concerned with making sure she didn't go too fast, so she'd have something left at the end, and she did.
 She's a great horse."